 The urban transportation of Xian has been developed rapidly in recent years.
 The second ring road, third ring road and freeway-ring around the city have all been completed and put into service.
 The city buses and suburban buses can bring you to every corner of the city.
 Also, to meet the development of the tourism industry, tourist special buses and sightseeing buses are now operating.
 Although traffic congestion happens now and then, it is much better than that of Beijing and Shanghai.
 The local government also does a lot to relieve the traffic pressure, including widening roads, building pedestrian overpasses and running inter-zone buses, etc.

-With the operation of subway line 2 on September 16th, 2011, Xian became the first city in western China to have rail transport.
+With the operation of metro line 2 on September 16th, 2011, Xian became the first city in western China to have rail transport.
 The north-south line 2 currently runs between Beikezhan (North Railway Station) and Huizhanzhongxin (Conference & Exhibition Center) with major stops at the famous Bell Tower in the city center, Xiaozhai commercial area, etc. The line 1 was opened in September 2013 runs from Houweizhai in the west to Fangzhicheng in the east.
 Linking Yuhuazhai and Baoshuiqu, line 3 was put into service on Nov.
 8, 2016 via scenic spots like Big Wild Goose Pagoda and Qinglong Temple.
 There are several lines under construction, with the phase two of line 1 and line 4 to open in 2018-2019.
-By the year of 2021, 7 subway lines will be built with a traffic mileage of 150 miles (243 kilometers).
+By the year of 2021, 7 metro lines will be built with a traffic mileage of 150 miles (243 kilometers).
 At that time, the underground traffic net in the main urban area will be basically formed, greatly improving the traffic situation.

 Currently, there are more than 12,000 taxis running in the city.
 They are mostly green.
 You can easily flag down a taxi along any street, except during the rush hours: 07:30 – 08:30 and 17:30 – 19:00.
 The taxi charges CNY8.5 for the first 3 kilometers (1.9 miles) and CNY2 for each additional kilometer (0.6 mile).
 When the trip is more than 12 kilometers (7.5 miles), the price of each kilometer rises 50% for the empty return.